kovidgoyal/calibre/manual/conversion.rst

 .. warning::

     Not all output formats support a multi level Table of Contents.
-You should first try with EPUB Output.
+You should first try with EPUB output.
 If that works, then try your format of choice.

 Using images as chapter titles when converting HTML input documents